 R- objects assigned to it.
 That is the reason behind terming R as dynamically typed language.
 We can conclude that a user can constantly change the data of a variable when being used in a program.

 Is() is used in order to know all the currently available variables in the concerned workplace.
 This function can at the same time use patterns to match the names of the variables.

-The variables can be deleted by executing rm() function.
+The variables can be deleted by executing the rm() function.
 Both

-rm() function used together can also delete the required variables.
+rm() the function used together can also delete the required variables.

 The R programming and computing language contain numerous libraries in order to create charts and graphical representations.
 The following are the types of illustrations available in the program: